MewsSystems/gitbook-connector-api/operations/_objects.md

 ### Hybrid identifier

-Hybrid identifier is a string value with specific format that allows providing other unique identifier than just unique identifier of the entity.
-Using other identifiers require providing corresponding prefix as part of the value.
+A hybrid identifier is a string with a specific format that allows the use of alternative unique identifiers, in addition to the entity's unique identifier.
+When using these alternative identifiers, a corresponding prefix must be included as part of the value.

 | Identifier | Prefix | Value example |
 | :-- | :-- | :-- | :-- |